userbot8895/HUB-Plus/guides/Install.md

 ### Installing the pre-requisites
 In Telegram, run `.pkg install req_installer`.

-After the installation is done, run `.req cowpy asyncurban google-play-scraper youtube-dl google-api-python-client pyfiglet beautifulsoup4==4.9.1` to install the pre-requisites for HyperBot++.
+After the installation is done, run `.req cowpy asyncurban google-play-scraper youtube-dl google-api-python-client pyfiglet beautifulsoup4==4.9.1 pillow` to install the pre-requisites for HyperBot++.

 Then, to make sure the bot can install the extra modules, do `.pkg update`.
 Then, run `.pkg list` and make sure `hyperbot++` shows up there.